huulloves/aimee-notebook/README.md

 **aimee** will be a local-first thought processor with a rich terminal UI and built-in LLM-powered semantic linking between notes.

-it helps you capture, explore, and interconnect your thoughts—without ever touching the cloud.
+it will help you capture, explore, and interconnect your thoughts...all without ever touching the cloud. sounds pretty alright, right?

 ## core idea

 - write your thoughts in plain text.
-- a local AI reads and structures them.
+- a local AI reads and structures them. will ask you deeper questions using socratic reasoning and questioning methods. this will be a feature of the speak + whisperer functionality
-- a graph of ideas emerges—automatically.
+- a graph of ideas emerges automatically. this will be a feature of the distill functionality

 no tags. no backlinks. no manual linking.